denten-books/plain-text/4-sign.md

 research program therefore left another less lofty imprint on the everyday practice of modern intellectual life.
-Text, which before the advent of the cathode ray was readily apparent on the page in all of its fullness, finally entered a complex system of executable code and control structure.
+Text, which before the advent of the cathode ray was readily apparent on the page in all of its fullness, finally entered a complex system of executable code and inscrutable control instruction.
 The material lightness of textual being came at the price of legibility.
-Would new authors find the same ease in the complication of the mechanism?
-I suspect not unless they become an active part of a "bootstrapping community" of their own.

 ### Towards the Practice of Computational Poetics

-In drawing on the history of the contemporary literary condition, it is my hope to convince the reader of the very literal sense of depth manufactured into the structure of contemporary word processing.
-Even print materials, which seem to escape computational complexity, must follow the path of literary production I have described above.
-With few exceptions, every transmitted sign today recapitulates the history of simulated semiotics.
-All printed inscription passes from keyboard to programmable storage media, where it passes from view mixed with machine control code.
-Finally, it emerges again on the screen to simulate some of the physical affordances lost in the process of remediation.
+In drawing this schematic history of contemporary textuality, it is my hope to convince the reader of the very literal sense of depth manufactured into the structure of commonplace modern-day literary devices that facilitate reading and writing.
+Even print materials, which seem to escape computational complexity, still follow the path of the fissure I have described above.
+With a few exceptions, every transmitted sign today recapitulates the history of a simulated semiotics.
+All printed media passes from keyboard to digital storage, where it recedes from view.
+Finally, it emerges on the screen, in a simulation that recreates some of the physical affordances lost in the process of remediation.
+The reader turns an non-page, for there are no more pages to be turned.

 In its advanced form, the simulation usurps the simulated.
 The avatar continues to mimic its object even as the object passes from use.
-Actions like "scrolling a page" on the screen simulate an action that for most users has no basis in experience (of handling scrolls).
-The page too may at some point cease to identify a material unit of information, while the word processor and the electronic book reader will continue to simulate digital pages.
-In simulation, the material affordances of one medium obscure the same in the other.
+Actions like "scrolling" text on the screen simulate an action that for most users has no basis in experience (of handling scrolls).
+The page too may at some point cease to identify a material unit of information for a generation of readers who have never seen paper pages---recall the viral image of a child trying to "swipe" a magazine cover.
+Still, it is likely that the word processor and the electronic book reader will continue to simulate digital pages.
+No longer connected to any familiar physical affordances like scrolling, turing a page will pass into the realm of a dead metaphor.

 The gap between input and output is what gives rise to the ephemeral quality of digital text.
 Temporary storage media located on the way from keyboard to